Xi Wang

 Research Interests

-energy policy and planning, political economy of electricity systems, energy infrastructures, industrial labor and organization, climate governance, community solutions to climate change, housing affordability
+energy and climate governance, political economy of energy systems, electricity and industrial infrastructures, industrial labor and organization, community solutions to climate change, housing affordability

 Publications